 In our experience, American Express transactions are less frequently incorrectly tagged as “fraudulent” than VISA and Mastercard.
 A possible reason for this is the way each network handles money transfers to merchants.
 American Express waits several days until it deposits funds into a merchant's account –- giving them more time to verify a charge.

-The Citi® Double Cash Card is another card with a 2% rewards rate.
+The Citi® Double Cash Card – 18 month BT offer is another card with a 2% rewards rate.
 It operates slightly differently from the Fidelity® Rewards Visa Signature® Card.
-The Citi card gives users 1% cash back at the time of purchase, and another 1% back when that purchase is paid off.
+The Citi card gives users Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
 While this effectively works out to a rewards rate of 2%, it can be a significant difference to users who don't always pay off their credit card bill in full each month.
 We generally discourage this behavior, however, since not paying off your credit card bill completely at the end of each month will cause interest to eat away at any rewards you earn, and in the end cost you more money.

-While the Fidelity Rewards card comes on the VISA network, the Citi® Double Cash Card operates through Mastercard.
+While the Fidelity Rewards card comes on the VISA network, the Citi® Double Cash Card – 18 month BT offer operates through Mastercard.
 There are not any significant differences between the two networks in terms of merchant acceptance.
 The major differences come into play when examining secondary features, such as auto rental insurance benefits.
 If you care about these, we suggest looking into VISA Signature and Mastercard benefits, to see which better suits your needs.

 If you are still unsure of how the Fidelity® Rewards Visa Signature® Card compares against other options, we suggest using our comparison tool below.
 By inputting your estimated monthly spending, our tool will calculate the approximate rewards you can expect out of each credit card on the list, over a two year period.